unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

+---
+description: >-
+  This page lists the smart contracts from the dot-crypto repository and gives a brief description of each along with links to the source code and deployment addresses.
+---

 # CNS Smart Contracts

 Crypto Name Service \(CNS\) is built on Ethereum and is effectively a bundle of Solidity smart contracts.
 Their source code is hosted in the [dot-crypto repository](https://github.com/unstoppabledomains/dot-crypto) and maintained by the Unstoppable Domains team.
-This page lists the smart contracts from that repository and gives a brief description of each along with links to the source code and deployment addresses.
 For high-level details about how CNS works, see [Architecture overview](architecture-overview.md).

 This page is divided into sections, grouping contracts by the following categories: